Skip To Content

 Time-of-use tariffs offer different prices for energy at different times of the day, or on different days.
 With these tariffs, energy is cheaper at off-peak times, such as when fewer people are using energy, or when there is more renewable energy being generated.

-For example, if you use your washing machine when there is a lot of renewable energy being produced (on windy or sunny days), your energy could be cheaper than if you were on a fixed rate tariff.
-Or, if you have an electric vehicle, you could have an electric vehicle (EV) tariff, which would make it cheaper to charge your electric vehicle at night.
-It is important to check the specific terms of each tariff with your supplier to ensure it is suitable for you and that you can benefit from it.
+For example, if you use your washing machine when there is a lot of renewable energy being produced (on windy or sunny days), your electricity could be cheaper than if you were on a fixed rate tariff.

 There are two main types of time-of-use tariffs: static and dynamic.

-- A static time-of-use tariff offers two or more rates for electricity at fixed times of the day.
+• A static time-of-use tariff offers two or more rates for electricity at fixed times of the day.
 For example, a lower price during the day and overnight as compared to weekday evenings.
 Examples of static time-of-use tariffs include older types of tariffs, Economy 7 and Economy 10.
 These charge a cheaper rate for electricity for 7 or 10 hours a day, usually at night.
+Static time-of-use tariffs also include most EV charging tariffs, for example, with 4 hours of cheaper charging rates over night, which require a smart meter.
+These are sometimes referred to as type-of-use tariffs.

-The Demand Flexibility Service (DFS) is a scheme that encourages individuals to reduce their electricity consumption during busy and peak hours.
+The Demand Flexibility Service (DFS) is a separate scheme that encourages individuals to reduce their electricity consumption during busy and peak hours.
 Developed by the National Energy System Operator (NESO) and energy suppliers, it aims to help our energy system manage energy better.

 Consumers could choose to use power-hungry appliances like tumble driers, ovens, dishwashers, and immersion heaters before or after the DFS event.
 Reducing electricity usage during the event, for example by using a microwave instead of an electric oven, would also help.
 In return, people with smart meters who participate, get paid or receive other rewards depending on the terms set by your supplier.
 This includes households and businesses.

 Off-peak energy tariffs, time-of-use tariffs and the DFS are optional.
-They have been designed to help you save money on your bills, in a way that suits you, so you can feel more in control of the energy you’re using and your energy bills
+They have been designed to help you save money on your bills, in a way that suits you, so you can feel more in control of the energy you’re using and your energy bills.

 What if constituents can’t take part?